bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

 * Demo component
     * Plays a full game
         * Finishes game
-        * Calculates score and determines winner
+        * Calculates score from last turn and determines winner

-* Ensure that pitch sets in moves are always in order, both in orientation and in direction

 * getBestPointedMovesForTurn
+    * Starting to look ugly, refactor
     * Figure out why adding long sonority rule to rows increases the points for a unit test
         * See if this still happens without limit
     * Make more efficient